 - understanding information about patient access to health services and adult social care services and the need for wider care of patients and vulnerable groups as a direct or indirect result of Covid-19 and the availability and capacity of those services or that care;

 - monitoring and managing the response to Covid-19 by health and social care bodies and the Government including providing information to the public about Covid-19 and its effectiveness and information about capacity, medicines, equipment, supplies, services and the workforce within the health services and adult social care services;

 - delivering services to patients, clinicians, the health services and adult social care services workforce and the public about and in connection with Covid-19, including the provision of information, fit notes and the provision of health care and adult social care services; and

 - research and planning in relation to Covid-19.

 We will be assisting Public Health England (PHE) on the COVID-19 Test and Trace service.
-We will ask you for basic contact details if you enter some of our buildings e.g. libraries, museums, children’s centres, community centres and the Town Hall.
+As of 24 September 2020 the government requires all of or public buildings, including libraries, museums, children’s centres, community centres and the Town Hall, to display a QR code and for you to register your attendance via the NHS App.
+If you are unable to use the QR reader or App, we will ask you for basic contact details if you enter some of our buildings.
 This data will be kept safely for 21 days and then securely destroyed.
-It will be shared with Public Health England’s Test and Trace service, if there is a positive case of COVID-19 identified that you may have been exposed to, and PHE’s Test and Trace team may contact you.
-Further details on why we need to do this is available at GOV.UK.
+It will be shared with Public Health England’s Test and Trace service, if there is a positive case of COVID-19 identified that you may have been exposed to, and PHE’s Test and Trace team or the local public health team may contact you.
+Further details on this is available at GOV.UK.